 To help assemble their first studio record since 1989's Steel Wheels, the group enlisted Don Was, the former Was (Not Was) bassist who had recently helmed successful albums by Bonnie Raitt, Bob Seger and Jackson Browne.

-Speaking with Rolling Stone, Was recalled being invited to discuss the possibility producing the album and was, somewhat ironically, given a lecture from Keith Richards on why the group really didn’t need a producer.
-He conceded that he wouldn’t be producing the Stones but thought to himself, “At least I’ve got something to tell my grandchildren.”
+Was told Rolling Stone magazine that he was invited to discuss the possibility producing the album, only to be given a lecture from Richards on why the group really didn't need a producer.
+He conceded that he wouldn't be producing the Stones but thought to himself: "At least I've got something to tell my grandchildren."